linyongver/PersonalWebsite/_pages/about.md

 # About Me

 I am an CSE PhD sudent in [The Hong Kong University of Science and Technology (HKUST)](https://hkust.edu.hk) HKUST, supervised by Professor [Tong Zhang](http://tongzhang-ml.org/).
 Out of Distribution  (OOD) Generalization , Robustess of Deep Learning and Learning theory are my research interests.
+If you are also interested in discussing / cooperating with me on OOD, you can contact me by Email.

-If you are also interested in discussing / cooperating with me on OOD, you can contact me by Email (ylindf(A)connect.ust.hk {A = @}).
+# News

-I have lunched a blog on Invariant Risk Minimization [here](https://zhuanlan.zhihu.com/p/567666715) (in Chinese).
+* 2022.10, I have lunched a blog on Invariant Risk Minimization [here](https://zhuanlan.zhihu.com/p/567666715) (in Chinese).

 # Publications
 (*\*equal contribution*)